nickjackolaisen/BusinessInitiaitive/_posts/statistics/non-profit organizations stats/2024-08-06-non_profit_profitability.md

 ---
-title: "Profitability in Nonprofits | The Fundamentals to Long-Term Impact & Growth"
+title: "Profitability in Nonprofits | The Fundamentals of Long-Term Impact & Growth"
 layout: post
 date: 2024-08-06
 update_date: